Judith Hill: The Voice

 Hill auditioned for the fourth season of The Voice.
 In the first episode of the season broadcast on March 25, 2013, she sang "What a Girl Wants" by Christina Aguilera with all four judges, Adam Levine, Shakira, Usher and Blake Shelton pressing their "I Want You" button and turning their chairs.
 After a hard decision, she chose to join Team Adam.
 "She's going to be a Grammy-winning superstar, and she's on my team", Levine stated.

 For the battle rounds, Hill faced off with Karina Iglesias, singing "It's a Man's Man's Man's World", which along with Amanda Brown and Trevin Hunte's "Vision of Love" and also Jesse Campbell and Anthony Evan's "If I Ain't Got You", was considered one of the best battles in Voice history.
 Levine chose her to move on from his team, thus entering the Knockout Rounds.
-In the Knockout Rounds, Hill was paired against Orlando Dixon and won.
+In the Knockout Rounds, Hill was paired against Sasha Allen and won.
 Therefore, she entered the top 16, the start of the live shows.
 She was considered a frontrunner in the competition; however, after her Top 8 performance, she was eliminated on May 28, 2013.
 She and her teammate Sarah Simmons' eliminations at the Top 8 show was considered one of the most shocking of the season.
 Said Katy Kroll of Rolling Stone: "It's a sad loss for the show, as Judith had the type of vocal chops and stage presence that should really be rewarded by such a competition."